Beginner’s Guide to Policy in Reinforcement Learning

 So in this scenario, the agent may perform different actions each time it visits a particular state based on the probability distribution of actions returned by the stochastic policy.

-At any given time t, for a given state s, the deterministic policy μ tells the agent to perform an action a with a certain probability.
+At any given time t, for a given state s, the deterministic policy μ tells the agent to perform an action with a certain probability.

 This can be expressed as μ(a|s)